How Much Mobile Data Do I Need?

 If you find yourself feeling a bit alarmed when viewing your data usage and want to cut back, there are a few things that you can try:

-• Use WiFi whenever possible: You only use mobile data when you’re not connected to WiFi.
+• Use WiFi whenever possible: You only use cellular data when you’re not connected to WiFi.
 You can reduce your data usage by logging in to WiFi whenever you can.
 Just remember to consider security when using a public WiFi network or hotspot.

 • Turn off background refresh: Similar to push notifications, background refresh often happens automatically, forcing you to use up data without even realizing it.
 Toggling this off can help preserve precious data.

-• Opt for lower-quality settings: Video and music quality can have a significant impact on how much data an app uses.
+• Opt for lower-quality video settings: Video and music quality can have a significant impact on how much data an app uses.
 Watching YouTube videos in 4K, for example, consumes approximately 1GB of data in just six minutes.
 Reducing your video settings to HD (720p) decreases data usage significantly, giving you about 50 minutes of watch time for 1GB.
 The same goes for Spotify and Netflix, too: If you can opt for lower-quality settings, it may be worth considering.

 How Much Cellular Data Do I Need?